Michael Russell (Scottish politician): Controversies

 Russell was also accused of interfering in school closure decisions taken by councils.
 "The Convention of Scottish Local Authorities (Cosla), the body which represents council leaders, has now written to Mr Russell accusing him of failing to act in a "consistent, pragmatic and limited way"."

 Russell was further accused of "bullying" in his dealings with Shetland Islands Council where the council was asked to postpone cost-cutting school closures.
 "Mr Russell was last night accused of "bullying" councils into agreeing to his moratorium.
 A senior local government source said: 'Russell is acting like a school bully on this and bullying councils into backing this delay.'"

+During the 2023 Scottish National Party leadership election, Russell was criticised for describing the SNP's political opponents as "enemies".
+During a dispute over whether to publicise the party's membership numbers, Russell defended the performance of the SNP's National Secretary, Lorna Finn, and wrote on Twitter; "I am disgusted by the abuse directed at SNP staff by individuals who damage our cause & aid our enemies."
+Russell's language was denounced as inflammatory: the Scottish Conservatives described it as "a telling and depressing insight" into how the SNP viewed disagreement.
+Health Secretary and future SNP leader and First Minister Humza Yousaf also distanced himself from Russell's remarks.
+Chris McElney, the general secretary of the Alba Party, also denounced Russell's remarks as "harmful to public discourse and will increase likelihood of harm against political opponents by calling them enemies.
+Many of us already receive threats fuelled by hyperbolic attacks.
+Hardly the way to win people over from No to Yes."
+Russell refused to apologise for his statement and wrote in The National that the SNP is "subject to increasingly vicious and unprincipled attacks by their fearful opponents.
+Enemies is not too strong a word for those people, not least because their actions are designed to disrupt and defeat the norms of democracy."

 Books and publications

 Russell has written several books, including:

 Personal life

 Russell married Cathleen MacAskill, a primary school head teacher, in March 1980 and they have one son, Cailean.
 Since August 1992 the family have lived in an 18th-century single storey farm dwelling in Glendaruel on the Cowal peninsula in Argyll and Bute.

 Russell previously separated from his wife for a time after he lost his seat at Holyrood in 2003 and had an affair with his researcher Eilidh Bateman.
 Bateman, who was 21 years his junior, later dumped Russell just 10 days after he publicly announced he was leaving his wife.